 - 1/2 cup jasmine or basmati rice

-- Your favorite toppings such as chopped fresh cilantro, sour cream, shredded cheese, sliced olives, guacamole, tortilla chips
+- your favorite toppings, such as chopped fresh cilantro, sour cream, shredded cheese, sliced black olives, etc. optional

-Heat olive oil in a large skillet over medium high heat.
-When oil is hot, add dip mix and sweet potatoes; sauté for 4-5 minutes, or until the sweet potatoes are almost fork-tender.
+- Heat olive oil in a large skillet over medium high heat.
+When the oil is hot, add the dip mix and sweet potatoes; sauté for 4-5 minutes, or until the sweet potatoes are almost fork-tender.

-- Add the chorizo to the ingredients in the skillet, turning up the heat slightly; sauté until chorizo is cooked through, breaking it up as it cooks.
+- Add the chorizo to the ingredients in the skillet, turning up the heat slightly; sauté until the chorizo is cooked throughout, crumbling it as it cooks, 8-10 minutes.

-Add black beans, chicken broth, and salsa to the skillet, bringing ingredients to a boil.
-Stir in rice, cover skillet with a lid; turn heat down, and simmer until rice is tender, 15-18 minutes, adding chicken broth, as needed.
+- Add the black beans, chicken broth, and salsa to the skillet, bringing the ingredients to a boil.
+Stir in the rice, cover the skillet with a lid.
+Turn down the heat, simmering until the rice is tender, 15-18 minutes, adding chicken broth, as needed.